+What actions are needed to reduce the inputs of PCB and dioxins to the Spokane River?

 B1: Identification of Best Management Practices for Reducing PCB Sources

 Comment: BMPs are not necessarily all identified from scientific literature.
 We may be on the leading edge of many inputs that have not been fully investigated by the scientific community (Source control, TSCA reform, Green Chemistry alternatives, and ambient deposition.